|Nutrition Facts (per serving)|

 Unchlorinated water is best to use as the chlorine will also change the flavor.
 Or, dechlorinate tap water by bringing it to a boil, then cooling it.

-- In a large saucepan, bring 4 cups of water to a low boil.
+Bring 4 cups of water to a low boil in a large saucepan.
 Add the salt and sugar and stir until they are completely dissolved.

-- Cut the lemon, lime, and orange into eight pieces each.
+Cut the lemon, lime, and orange into 8 pieces each.

-- Add the remaining ingredients (lemon, lime, orange, onion slices, crushed garlic, bay leaves, and thyme) to the saucepan.
+Add the lemon, lime, orange, onion, garlic, bay leaves, and thyme to the saucepan.
 Reduce the heat to low and cover.
 Let simmer for 30 minutes.

 Pour this mixture into a large pot.
 Add the remaining water (cold) and refrigerate the brine until it is completely cooled.

 If using a frozen turkey, it must be completely defrosted before brining.
 Place the poultry and brine in a large plastic container.
 The poultry should be fully surrounded by the brine.
 Keep the turkey refrigerated throughout the brining time.
 Brine for 1 hour per pound.
 Do not brine for more than 24 hours.
 Thoroughly rinse all the brine from the turkey before cooking.
 Otherwise, there will be a salty flavor to the turkey.

 - You won't need to salt any stuffing you put into the turkey as it will be well-seasoned by the turkey juices during roasting.